 You will also be taking a series of diagnostic tests to determine appropriate academic support for the fall and spring semesters.

-In addition to the University BRDG course, Essential Questions, the Summer Semester curriculum includes three, one-credit courses: University BRDG Research and Information Skills, and Division Requirements Strategies for Academic Success, and Introduction to University Success.
+In addition to the University BRDG course, Research and Information Skills, the Summer Semester curriculum includes two, one-credit courses: Strategies for Academic Success, and Introduction to University Success.

 These courses orient students to the collegiate experience at Duquesne and introduce them to using technology at the University, focusing on developing critical reading and thinking skills, and exploring their individual learning styles and academic motivation.